Google Cloud

 Hybrid execution

 Nextflow allows the use of multiple executors in the same workflow.
-This feature enables the deployment of hybrid workloads, in which some jobs are executed in the local computer or local computing cluster, and some jobs are offloaded to Google Life Sciences.
+This feature enables the deployment of hybrid workloads, in which some jobs are executed in the local computer or local computing cluster, and some jobs are offloaded to Google Cloud (either Google Batch or Google Life Sciences).

-To enable this feature, use one or more Process selectors in your Nextflow configuration file to apply the Google Life Sciences executor to the subset of processes that you want to offload.
+To enable this feature, use one or more Process selectors in your Nextflow configuration file to apply the Google Cloud executor to the subset of processes that you want to offload.
 For example:

 process {